ace-design/JustificationDiagram/README.md

        run : java -jar JDGenerator-jar-with-dependencies.jar (cat varInput.txt)/Pattern4CI.jd -o $(cat varOutput.txt)Pattern4CI -rea realization.txt  -svg -td
 ```

-### Saving the last diagrammes generated in a readme
+### Saving the last diagrams generated in a readme

-If you want to save yout last diagrammes in a readme there is a tricks for you.
+If you want to save yout last diagrams in a readme there is a tricks for you.

 ```
 name: Java CI with Maven